Hard Working Americans: History

-In 2016, the band released their second album, Rest in Chaos, which unlike their previous record, is composed primarily of original songs written by the band themselves.
-The exception is the track "The High Price of Inspiration," written by Guy Clark for his album My Favorite Picture of You.
+In 2016, the band released their second album, Rest in Chaos, which, unlike their previous record, is composed primarily of original songs written by the band themselves.
+The exception is the track "The High Price of Inspiration", written by Guy Clark for his album My Favorite Picture of You.
 Clark has a cameo speaking, and also plays guitar on the track.
 Rest in Chaos was written and recorded live as the band was finishing their first tour; using Snider's poetry to start the lyric, he finished the songs after principle recording was complete.
 The album was produced by band member Dave Schools, and also featured the addition of Jesse Aycock to the band's lineup.
-Longtime friend and collaborator Elizabeth Cook sings on the track "Massacre."
+Longtime friend and collaborator Elizabeth Cook sings on the track "Massacre".

 In 2019, founding guitarist Neal Casal died.

+In November 2025 vocalist Todd Snider died.